 What do Muslims think about Jesus?
 Do they also take it that Jesus is the son of God like the Christians do?
-Well, this article is going to shade light about what Muslims think about Jesus and how they look at Jesus as compared to Christians.
+Well, this article is going to shed light on what Muslims think about Jesus and how they look at Jesus as compared to Christians.

 There are several areas where Islam differs from Christianity other major religions but when it comes to the belief in Jesus, they share some things in common with Christians while differ in a few.

 The one major debate has always been about what Islam has to say about Jesus because this is one of the misinformed areas of the Islamic religion.
 We have been asked on so many occasions when in meetings between Christians and Muslims.

 Non Muslims are always asking why don’t Muslims believe in Jesus?
 I wonder where they get this information.
 Did you know that it is within Islamic beliefs that if you do not believe in Jesus, you cannot be a Muslim?